svenstehle/DLN-predicting-bike-sharing-patterns/README.md

 See **Introduction** in the PDF `Predicting Bike-Sharing Patterns - Udacity.pdf` for more details.

 ### Problem statement:
-Our algorithm should predict the bike sharing patterns for previously unseen data (days) in the future.
+Our algorithm should predict the bike sharing patterns (total count of bike riders) for previously unseen data (days) in the future.
 This is a regression task with a continuous output.

 ### Install and use: